fedex192/Pol-crowds-c-b-in-PAM/README.md

 - checkconvergence.py is used for checking if a system has already converged to the final state of opinions, or not.
 - newrunargsim.py is the main file, and has the most important functions for performing the simulations.
 - plottingopinions.py is used for making the plots of the second column of Figure 3.
-- plottingarguments.py is used for making the plots of the first column of Figure 3.
+- plottingarguments.py is used for making the plots of the first column of Figure 3, and those of Figure 2 b) and c).
 - newexplorargsim.py is used for parameter exploration; we explore N vs. N_A here.
 - exploringM.py is used for parameter exploration; we explore M vs. N_A and M vs. N here.
 - exploringDelta.py is used for parameter exploration; we explore N_A/N vs. M here.